JustAnotherHeroRiding/What-The-Key/Song Key.md

 - When a user first loads a component, it will make a db call.
 If a user then renders that component again, the track data should be cached and another request will not be needed unless the cache expires #DONE
 - Lazy load for components

+## Junction tables
+- Add 2 new models to use as tables for the library and recycle bin for each user #DONE
+- Currently when adding a track it does not work from the home page as the prisma operation does not seem to be valid
+- Also adding a track to the bin does not remove it from the library

 ## Add Tab modal transition
 - It should grow like a balloon to its intended size